emi16/internship/H4K_Game.md

 ![title](https://github.com/JeyAl/internship/blob/master/Scratch_Images/Backdrop.png)

-<b>Step 2: Adding a platform</b>
+<b>Step 2: Creating the platform</b>

    - [ ] The juggling game needs a platform to bounce the ball off of.
-In this step  we're creating this platform, which in our case simply consists of the letter D.
+In this step  we're creating this platform, which in our case simply consists of the letter D. This letter, when the game starts, will go into position and act as platform!

    - [ ] Create a new sprite by clicking on the brush symbol above the sprite area.